-One of the most common FAQs we hear from those who are interested in custom clothes manufacturing is “how long does it take to manufacture custom clothing?”
-On average, it takes 4 to 6 weeks to finish a custom clothing order.
-However, this really depends on a lot of factors which is why some orders may take 3 months to finish due to the complexity of the custom apparel design and there are some which only takes a couple of weeks because of availability.
+One of the most popular FAQs we have from those who are interested in custom clothes manufacturing is “how long does it take to manufacture custom clothing?”
+On average, it takes 4 to 6 weeks to finish a clothing order that uses an existing or standard design or is just a simple logo print.
+However, this really depends on a lot of factors which is why some orders may take 3 months to finish due to the complexity of the custom apparel designs, customs cuts and sizing.
+When you start a clothing design from scratch, it usually takes about 2 months for the whole process from design to production–again, it depends.
 Even for big fashion brands, the duration for producing garments (called lead time) differs a lot.

 In this article, let us take a look at the entire process of dealing with custom clothing manufacturers.
 This will help you assess the actual lead time of custom clothes manufacturing for your business given your specifications and other factors involved.

 There are certainly a lot of factors involved in custom clothing manufacturing.
 Garment and materials availability, production line efficiency, workload of the tailor/seamstress and a lot more.
 Other factors include the type of clothing being produced.
 For example, suits and coats take longer time to manufacture compared to dresses and shirts.
 The season is also a factor towards manufacturing since fall/winter season is the best time for t-shirt printing orders since manufacturers are often loaded with work during the spring/summer season for the following year’s main seasons.

 All of these factors would add up to lead time in manufacturing custom apparel.
 It would be safe to assume it takes at least a month to finish custom clothes.
 It would be a huge plus if the manufacturer is able to finish it earlier than that.
 However, if the order is still unfinished after 10 weeks then it is no longer considerable.
 How to manufacture your product is very individual and also depends on how prepared you are with respect to your design.